KaitMArms/POOSD-Large-Project/README.md

 For the emulation of the iOS and Android Apps there are two different pathways depending on which platform you're building for.

 For iOS:
+  - Install XCode
+  - Open XCode and agree to the license.
+  - Install Command Line Tools
+      - '''xcode-select --install'''
+      - Follow the prompt to install.
+  - Open Xcode -> Settings -> Platforms -> iOS to ensure the latest iOS runtime is installed as that check is needed for the digital iPhone simulator to launch.

 For Android:
+  - Install the Android Studio IDE
+  - During setup, make sure these are checked:
+      - Android SDK
+      - Android SDK Platform
+      - Android Virtual Device (AVD)
+  - Once all of the above is completed, open Android Studio and create at least one emulator to test simulator functionality.

+Next (working in Flutter now):
+  - Install the Flutter SDK
+  - Add the Flutter SDK to your PATH (mini-process):
+      - On MacOS:
+        - Open Terminal
+        - Edit your shell configuration file depending on your shell:

+        - For zsh (default on macOS Catalina+ (check by heading into pressing Apple Logo -> About this Mac -> More Info -> Scroll Down to MacOS):
+          - Paste in '''nano ~/.zshrc''' in Terminal

+        - For bash:
+          - Paste in '''nano ~/.bash_profile''' in Terminal
+        - Add this line to the end in between the other '''PATH='''s
+          - '''export PATH="$PATH:$HOME/development/flutter/bin"''' in Terminal
+          - Replace $HOME/development/flutter/bin with the actual path where you unzipped Flutter.
+          - For example, if you put Flutter in Downloads/flutter, the line would be export PATH="$PATH:$HOME/Downloads/flutter/bin".
+          - Use Ctrl+O to Save, Ctrl+X to Exit.
+        - Apply the changes by running '''source ~/.zshrc''' or '''source ~/.bash_profile''' in Terminal.
+        - Test functionality by running '''flutter --version''' in Terminal.
+        - Flutter’s version info/type should print out.
+  - Run in Terminal:
+      - '''flutter doctor''' to ensure version installed correctly and platform functionality.
+  - Clone our repo.
+  - Run in Terminal:
+      - '''flutter pub get''' to compile the repo build on your computer.

+Simulating the App Now:
+  - For the iOS Simulator:
+      - Run '''open -a Simulator''' in Terminal
+      - Select Hardware -> Device -> Device You Want to start the emulator.
+      - Wait for the emulator to open on your screen.
+  - From Android Studio:
+      - Go to Tools -> Device Manager -> Start, which should start up your device chosen from before, or go to Flutter Attach to choose a new device.
+  - Run in Terminal:
+      - '''flutter run'''
+      - Your app should run!
+      - Please note that the XCode build may take time to run the first time or various other times as the app gets bigger, but it will never exceed more than a minute or two for this repo.